DaveXNN/Ground-station-for-satellite-tracking/README.md

 | A+ | output | stepper motor | red | 0-20 V |
 | GND | input | Laptop charger | black | 0 V |
 | VCC | input | Laptop charger | white | 20 V |

+Each of the drivers also has six switches to set up peak current and microstep.
+Peak current is set to 0,7 V and microstep to level 4, it means that the position of the switches is: S1-ON, S2-OFF, S3-OFF, S4-ON, S5-ON, S6-ON.

 ### Stepper motor NEMA23